-- Debut: Minimum of four octaves/49 keys, touch sensitive, sprung or weighted keys and a sustain pedal. - Grade 1: Minimum of five octaves/61 keys, touch sensitive, sprung or weighted keys and a sustain pedal. - Grades 2-8: 88 keys, touch sensitive, sprung or weighted keys and a sustain pedal.
+- Debut: Minimum of four octaves/49 keys, touch sensitive, sprung or weighted keys and a sustain pedal. - Grades 1-5: Minimum of five octaves/61 keys (unless chosen repertoire/technical facility of keyboard demands a wider range), touch sensitive, sprung or weighted keys and a sustain pedal.
+Please note that octave transposition facilities may be required from grade 4 upwards. - Grades 6-8: 88 keys, touch sensitive, sprung or weighted keys and a sustain pedal.